HaymanConsulting/OpenFAST/docs/source/user/hydrodyn/theory.rst

 Coordinate Systems
 --------------------

-Global coordinate system: (X,Y,Z)
+Global coordinate system: :math:`(X,Y,Z)`
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-• The global axes are represented by the unit vectors I?, ??J, and ??K.
+* The global axes are represented by the unit vectors :math:`\hat{I}`, :math:`\hat{J}`, and :math:`\hat{K}`.
-• The origin is set at the mean sea level, the center of the structure, with ?? axis positive upward.
+* The origin is set at the mean sea level, the center of the structure, with :math:`Z` axis positive upward.
-• The positive ?? axis is along the nominal (zero-degree) wave propagation direction.
+* The positive :math:`X` axis is along the nominal (zero-degree) wave propagation direction.
-• The Y axis can be found assuming a right-handed Cartesian coordinate system.
+* The :math:`Y` axis can be found assuming a right-handed Cartesian coordinate system.

-Structural member local coordinate system: (x,y,z)
+Structural member local coordinate system: :math:`(x,y,z)`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-• Axes are represented by the unit vectors i?, ?j, and ?k.
+* Axes are represented by the unit vectors :math:`\hat{i}`, :math:`\hat{j}`, and :math:`\hat{k}`.
-• The origin is set at the center of the structural member.
+* The origin is set at the center of the structural member.
-• The local ?? axis is along the cylinder axis, directed from the start joint to the end joint.
-The start joint is defined as the joint that has a lower ?? coordinate value.
-If the two joints have the same ?? coordinate value, then the one that has the lower ?? coordinate value is the start point.
-If the two joints have the same ?? and ?? coordinate value, then the one that has the lower ?? coordinate value is the start point.
+* The local :math:`z` axis is along the cylinder axis, directed from the start joint to the end joint.
+The start joint is defined as the joint that has a lower :math:`Z` coordinate value.
+If the two joints have the same :math:`Z` coordinate value, then the one that has the lower :math:`X` coordinate value is the start point.
+If the two joints have the same :math:`Z` and :math:`X` coordinate value, then the one that has the lower :math:`Y` coordinate value is the start point.
-• The local ?? axis is parallel to the global ???? plane, positive along the nominal wave propagation direction.
-If the cylinder’s axis is along the global ?? direction, then the local ?? axis is parallel to the ???? plane, and positive along the negative global ?? direction.
+* The local :math:`x` axis is parallel to the global :math:`XZ` plane, positive along the nominal wave propagation direction.
+If the cylinder’s axis is along the global :math:`X` direction, then the local :math:`x` axis is parallel to the :math:`XZ` plane, and positive along the negative global :math:`Z` direction.
-• The local y axis can be found assuming a right-handed Cartesian coordinate system.
+* The local :math:`y` axis can be found assuming a right-handed Cartesian coordinate system.

 Local to Global transformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^